 A given wireless standard may find application in more than one of these areas.
 In addition, in some applications, a certain number of the links may be achieved with wired solutions.

-Frequencies for smart metering
+Frequencies for Power Grid Management Systems.

+One application for Power Grid Management Systems is smart metering.
 Smart metering functions include:

 – Advanced Metering (AMI),